rarescozma25/Airline-Company-Manager/README.md

 # Airline Company Manager

-Welcome to Airline Company Manager – a robust PL/SQL project that brings real-world airline operations to life.
-This application harnesses advanced database programming techniques, using procedures, functions, triggers, and packages to manage flights, reservations, and passenger analytics.
-Whether you're an administrator optimizing routes or a user tracking flight details, this project delivers a seamless and engaging experience while deepening your PL/SQL expertise.
+Welcome to Airline Company Manager – a PL/SQL project that helps manage airline operations.
+It handles tasks like managing flights, reservations, and passenger data through procedures, functions, triggers, and packages.
+Whether you're an admin optimizing routes or a user checking flight details, this application makes managing flights easier.

 - **Data Aggregation & Analysis:**
   Dive into advanced data processing by aggregating passenger spending, evaluating route performance, and calculating flight revenue using collections, loops, and cursors.